How to Build a Compelling Personal Brand

 The first, and clearly most difficult, of these branding principles must be to fully understand yourself.
 It’s no different than marketing anything else.
 Brands make monumental mistakes when they try to be something they’re not.
 This often happens when they read trends superficially and try to adapt with no regard for their core essence.

 In the 1990’s, Taco Bell came out with a line of “light” products.
 Disaster.
 Gone within months.
 Yes, the trends at the time all pointed to “light’ and “low-fat,” but Taco Bell or any version of it was never going to be health food.
 Several years ago, Hot Pockets tried to go “gourmet.”
 Equally inappropriate.
 Both products are wonderful for those times after you’ve had six beers, it’s 1:00 AM, you’re beyond hungry and you need something to soak up the grease.
 Ah yes, alcohol and grease.
-A paring as perfect as a rib-eye steak and a fine cabernet.
+A pairing as perfect as a rib-eye steak and a fine cabernet.
 The Seth Rogen of food.

 Speaking of which, my friend and frequent collaborator, the actor and acting coach Michael Laskin, in his book, The Authentic Actor: The Art and Business of Being Yourself, muses on who is the better actor, Seth Rogen or Daniel Day-Lewis: